Ariana Grande's The Twilight Zone-Inspired Costume Will Seriously Freak You Out

 After several days of dropping hints and spooky sneak peeks, the pop star has finally debuted one hell of a Halloween costume.

 Inspired a 1960 The Twilight Zone episode called "Eye of the Beholder," Ariana portrays the woman in the episode who undergoes a series of surgeries to look "normal."
-But when her facial bandages are removed and it's revealed that she still resembles a pig (in one dimension at least), the surgeons—who have similarly disfigured body parts—deem the surgery a success.
-Much to the woman's horror, she's then exiled to a village where such features aren't so out of the ordinary.
+But when her facial bandages are removed and it's revealed that she's been beautiful all along, the surgeons—whose body parts are disfigured and pig-like—deem the surgery a fail.
+Much to the woman's horror, she's then exiled to a village where such pretty features aren't so out of the ordinary.

 The moral of this creepy tale?
 Beauty really is in the eye of the beholder.